nipafx/nipafx.dev/content/articles/2014-12-08-instances-non-capturing-lambdas.md

 Currently I'm researching for a post about default methods and to my mild surprise came back to how Java handles lambda expressions.
 The intersection of these two features can have a subtle but surprising effect, which I want to discuss.

-### Overview

-To make this more interesting I'll start the post with an example, which will culminate in my personal *WTF?!* moment.
+To make this more interesting I'll start with an example, which will culminate in my personal *WTF?!* moment.
 The full example can be found in a dedicated [GitHub project](https://github.com/CodeFX-org/demo-lambda-instances).
 We will then see the explanation for this somewhat unexpected behavior and finally draw some conclusions to prevent bugs.

-[toc exclude=Overview]

 ## Example